Demandss/DayZ-Workbench-Tool/README.md

 Downloading
 - [jdk-17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html);

-Next, you need to open (recommended as Administrator) the release you downloaded and enjoy After launching and configuring before work, execute tools->fixscripts
+Next, you need to open (recommended as Administrator) the release you downloaded and enjoy.
+After launching and configuring before work, execute tools->fixscripts.